-The Baloch Liberation Army (BLA) rejected Pakistan’s latest military statement on Thursday, saying “Operation Herof 2.0” remained underway for a sixth consecutive day and that ISPR claims of success were “another chapter of lies.”
+The Baloch Liberation Army (BLA) rejected Pakistan’s latest military statement on Thursday, saying “Operation Herof 2.0” remained underway for a sixth consecutive day and describing claims by the military’s media wing as “another chapter of lies.”

 In a media statement, BLA spokesperson Jeeyand Baloch said the operation continued with “full determination, consistency and military success,” adding that any announcement regarding its conclusion would come only from the organisation itself.